THE BRONZE HORSE

 Established in 1990, the purpose of this scholarship is to support young Swedish filmmakers.
 The scholarship is worth up to € 50 000.
 It consists of production assistance provided by the Swedish Film Institute, Cinepost Studios and Dagsljus to make a short film.
 Since the start, filmmakers such as Amanda Adolfsson, Jens Jonsson, Babak Najafi, Gustav Danielsso, Jon Skog and Ninja Thyberg have been awarded the scholarship.

 A SAFE FILM FESTIVAL

 Your safety at the screenings is our top priority.
 We continue to follow the advice and restrictions applied by Folkhälsomyndigheten due to the current pandemic.
-A maximum amount of 50 seated guests inside the cinemas, assigned by our staff with a distance of at least 1 meter between each seat, has been applied.
 Hand sanitizers are always offered and all visitors are encouraged to keep their distance, both indoors and outdoors.
 Furthermore, visitors and employees are encouraged to stay home at the slightest symptom.